Asymptotically flat black holes with a singular Cauchy horizon and a spacelike singularity: Unconditional constructions of one-ended spacetimes

 \subsection{Nonlinear scattering theory in the black hole interior}

 In this section, we turn to the proof of finer asymptotics inside the black hole, which are necessary to apply Theorem~\ref{main.thm}.
-Ultimately, we will combine Theorem~\ref{uncharged.thm} and Theorem~\ref{charging.thm}, applying the new scattering result to a profile $\phi_{|\mathcal{H}^+}$ obeying the asymptotics \eqref{EH.bound2} for $s>\frac{3}{2}$, and in the weakly-charged case $|e|\ll M$ of Theorem~\ref{charging.thm}.
+Ultimately, we will apply the new scattering result to a profile $\phi_{|\mathcal{H}^+}$ obeying the asymptotics \eqref{EH.bound2} for $s>\frac{3}{2}$, and in the weakly-charged case $|e|\ll M$ of Theorem~\ref{charging.thm}.
 However, for now we try to remain as general as possible.
 Let $0<|e|<M$ and $\Phi(v)$ a $C^1$ function.
 We assume

 Our nonlinear scattering theorem, instrumental to the proof of Theorem~\ref{main.thm.global.ii}, is stated as follows. \begin{thm} Let $\Phi(v)$ be a $C^1$ function and $s>1$.
 Assume that We consider the solution of \eqref{1.1}--\eqref{5.1} on the rectangle $[0,U_s] \times [v_0,+\infty)$.
 Then, there exists $\Delta$ large enough so that for all $u \leq -\Delta$, and $v$ sufficiently large depending on $u$, there exists $\theta(u)$ such that for all $N \in \mathbb{N}$: